 The main advantages of an uncontested divorce include:

-• Lower Costs: Uncontested divorces are generally more affordable than contested ones because they don’t involve as many court appearances or as much legal representation.
-When you both agree on the terms, you can avoid the expense of a drawn-out court case.
+- Lower Costs: Uncontested divorces tend to be less expensive than contested ones since they require fewer court visits and less legal representation.
+When you both consent to the terms, you can sidestep the cost of a lengthy court battle.

 Steps to Filing an Uncontested Divorce